Rietta1/cicd_jenkins_project/README.md

 docker run -d --name sonarqube -p 9000:9000 -p 9092:9092 sonarqube

 ```
-Now copy the public ip and add :8080 to access your jenkins server and to access your sonarqube add :9000.
+Now copy the public IP and add:8080 to access your Jenkins server and to access your sonarqube add:9000.

 Go into your instance and change to docker permissions `sudo chmod 777 /var/run/docker.sock`

-Also start the Sonarqube `docker container start sonarqube` and Jenkins `sudo systemctl start jenkins.service`
+Also, start the Sonarqube `docker container start sonarqube` and Jenkins `sudo systemctl start jenkins.service`

 **Install Maven**